 If the pilot moves the trim wheel up or down out of takeoff range, the roller loses contact with the trigger plate, which extends the lever and closes the switch contact (audible click).
-This action grounds the trim out-of-range warning horn circuit and sounds the alarm when takeoff is initiated.
+This action grounds the Takeoff Trim Warning horn circuit and sounds the alarm when takeoff is initiated.